-Here’s a super-simple, no-fail recipe for Vietnamese Egg Meatloaf, often called Egg Cake.
-In this recipe conversion, we bake the meatloaf in a water bath instead of steaming it.
-It’s just as moist and delicious!
-The ingredients in this meat mixture are used as filling in many Vietnamese dishes from egg rolls and dumplings to stuffed bitter melon and often meat pies and will become a part of every chef’s recipe box.
+Here’s a simple, no-fail recipe for Vietnamese Egg Meatloaf, often called Egg Cake.
+In this recipe twist, I show you how to bake the meatloaf instead of steaming it.
+It’s really easy and the Egg Meatloaf comes out moist and delicious.
+By the way, this meat mixture is really versatile and used as a filling in many Vietnamese dishes from egg rolls and dumplings to stuffed bitter melon and meat pies.
+Learn this easy recipe and it will be one you use again and again.
+Enjoy!

 1 lb lean ground pork